 Poplar Point is one of the last great urban waterfront redevelopment opportunities on the East Coast.
-The 110-acre site is being transferred to the District of Columbia from the federal government.
-Bounded by South Capitol Street, I-295 and the 11th Street Bridges, the site is largely unused, but contains some National Park Service and the US Park Police facilities.
+The 110-acre site is slated to be transferred to the District of Columbia from the federal government.
+Located in Ward 8 and bounded by South Capitol Street, I-295 and the 11th Street Bridges, the site is largely unused, but contains some active National Park Service and the US Park Police facilities.

-Currently, the project is undergoing a federal environmental impact analysis and Small Area Planning phase.
+Before the property can transferred to the District, the site must undergo a federal environmental impact analysis (EIS) and Small Area Planning (SAP) process.
 Poplar Point is envisioned to be the home of a variety of different uses including residential, retail, office entertainment, cultural, and park/open space uses.
 Currently, there are no specific figures for the actual allotment of space for the different uses.
-These figures will be determined during the Small Area Planning process.
+Potential land uses - will be examined through the public planning process.